senserf/picos/README.txt

 5. Things are set.
 Go to VUEE/MODELS/RFPING and create the simulator.
 Execute mks -W in that directory. mks is the SIDE compiler.

-6. In VUEE/UDAEMON, execute udaemon.tk .
-This is a Tk script that emulates
-   multiple UARTs perceptible by nodes modeled in VUEE.
+6. In VUEE/UDAEMON, execute udaemon .
+This is a Tk script that emulates multiple UARTs perceptible by nodes modeled in VUEE.

 7. Start the model.
 In VUEE/MODELS/RFPING, execute side data.txt .
 Two UART